thibaudcolas/tailwindcss-vanilla-rtl/README.md

 };
 ```

 That’s it.
-Since the plugin uses the same utility classes as Tailwind core (`ml-4`, `px-10`, etc.), there are no new utilities to learn, no code to change.
+Since the plugin uses the same utility classes as Tailwind core (`ml-4`, `px-10`, etc.), there’s no code to change, no new utilities to learn.

 The plugin is compatible with Tailwind v3.2 and up.
 For compatibility with older releases of Tailwind (starting with v3.0), use older releases of the package.
 See our [CHANGELOG](https://github.com/thibaudcolas/tailwindcss-vanilla-rtl/blob/main/CHANGELOG.md) to learn which release is compatible with each version of Tailwind.